RIM walk in Kings Canyon

-Do not attempt this hike during the hot months (between September and April inclusive) in Australia.
+- Do not attempt this hike during the hot months which is between September and April.

 32 of us decided to do the RIM walk and signed our health declaration forms.
-I decided to leave my tripod in the bus (which was a pretty good idea) and carried my backpack with two mini water bottles and my M&Ms:).
-The walk started at approximately 9 AM.
+I decided to leave my tripod in the bus (which was a pretty good idea) and carried my backpack with two mini water bottles and some snacks including the M&Ms. The walk started at approximately 9 AM.
 At the base, I agree, it did look very scary, but I had to do it, no chance I would have backed out (stubborn huh!).
-The first 200 steps, I think, were the hardest.
-I maintained my slow pace and took lots of pictures along the way.
+The first 200 steps, I think, were the hardest and I maintained my slow pace and also took a lot of pictures along the way.

 The red rock structures with patches of green palm trees were something to die for.
-The sandstone walls were a delight for the photographers with the bright beautiful colors.
-I have close to 300 pictures of just the sandstone walls:).
+The sandstone walls were a delight for the photographers as they were bright and had pretty colors.
+I have close to 300 pictures of just the sandstone wall alone.